How to Select a Speech Pathology Graduate School

 Speech pathology is the study of language disorders.
 Those seeking advanced training can find programs in this field at many graduate schools in the United States.

-Those with a master's degree can seek work at hospitals, schools, universities and government agencies.
-Aspiring speech pathologists may want to choose a school with career placement support or internship partnerships that have a high rate of post-graduation employment from within the school's ranks of alumni.
+- Choose a school with career placement support or internship partnerships that have a high rate of post-graduation employment from within the school's ranks of alumni.

 Speech-Language Pathology Program Overview

 Students learn to assist individuals with speech, language, cognitive and hearing disorders.
 Although programs prefer to enroll those with a bachelor's degree in speech pathology, they may accept those with 4-year degrees in other disciplines who satisfy additional prerequisites.
 Program length varies from 40-60 credit hours; both a written thesis and comprehensive exam is necessary to successfully complete the program.
 Courses include:

 - Principles of intervention

 Schools that offer the Master of Science program require the same coursework as those with the Master of Arts program, but without the thesis requirement.
 Non-thesis students select a specific elective to replace the thesis, and must receive department approval.
 They must still complete a comprehensive exam.
 Students learn about:

 10 Schools with Speech Pathology Graduate Programs

 |Abilene Christian University||4-year, Private|

 |Kean University||4-year, Public|